 Any and all policies outlined in this handbook are subject to changes in the University and College regulations.

-Suggestions for changes to th Contact the Master of Science in Epidem
+Suggestions for changes to this han dbook?

+Contact the Master of Science in Epidemiology Program Director.

-My signature below indicates that I have read and understand all policies outlined in the Master of Science in Epidemiology Handbook.
+My signature below indicates that I have read and outlined in the Master of Science in Epidemiology F •

 Print name Date

 Signature

-oignature